Casanova (comics): Plot

-Album 1: Luxuria #1-7
+Casanova Vol. 1: Luxuria #1-7

 At the beginning of the first issue, Casanova "Cass" Quinn works as a freelance thief and espionage artist who has turned his back on the rest of the Quinn family.
 His father, Cornelius, runs the world-spanning spy organization E.M.P.I.R.E. of which Casanova's twin sister Zephyr is a top agent, while his mother Anna has been hidden away in a vegetative state for unknown reasons.
-Casanova is the black sheep in the family and only makes contact with his father when his sister is killed during a mission - they meet again and fight at her funeral.
+Casanova is the black sheep in the family and only makes contact with his father after his sister is killed during a mission.
+They meet again and fight at her funeral.

-The funeral is a turning point for Casanova's life as a mystery device is planted on him without his knowledge, a device which thrusts him bodily into the inner sanctum of Newman Xeno—a bandaged super-genius hedonist running an evil organization called W.A.S.T.E.
-This Xeno, however, reveals that Casanova's been transplanted into a parallel timeline - moving from Timeline 909 to Timeline 919 - where Casanova was the dead E.M.P.I.R.E. agent and the very much alive Zephyr is the bad girl thief working for W.A.S.T.E.
+At the funeral, a mystery device is planted on Casanova without his knowledge.
+The device thrusts him into the inner sanctum of Newman Xeno, a bandaged super-genius hedonist running an evil organization called W.A.S.T.E.
+Xeno reveals that Casanova has been transplanted into a parallel timeline, and has moved from his original Timeline 909 to Timeline 919.
+Here, Casanova is the dead E.M.P.I.R.E. agent while Zephyr is a thief working for W.A.S.T.E.
 The morally ambivalent Casanova is drawn into a deceitful game where he appears as his dead counterpart to work both sides of the W.A.S.T.E./E.M.P.I.R.E. coin.

-Casanova is forced to undertake various missions and counter-missions, such as removing a former E.M.P.I.R.E.
-Agent who is the ruler of a sex island, or killing David X, a magician whose stunts could lead to his being seen as a messiah.
-At the end of the volume, Cass manages to break free of Newman Xeno's control and with his newly acquired team, decides to begin to genuinely work for E.M.P.I.R.E., operating out of a giant Japanese World War II era robot.
+Casanova is forced to undertake various missions and counter-missions, including removing a former E.M.P.I.R.E.
+Agent who is the ruler of a sex island, and killing David X, a magician whose stunts could lead to his being seen as a messiah.
+At the end of the volume, Cass manages to break free of Xeno's control.
+With his newly acquired team, he decides to begin genuinely working for E.M.P.I.R.E., operating out of a giant Japanese World War II era robot.